 Beeswax has become a popular ingredient in skincare and cosmetics for its natural hydrating, protecting, and healing properties.
 As someone interested in natural skincare, I wanted to learn more about how beeswax can benefit my skin.
 In this guide, I’ll provide an overview of beeswax, its properties, and the top ways it improves skin health and appearance.

 What Is Beeswax?

-Beeswax is a natural wax produced by honeybees in their hives.
+Honeybees produce beeswax in their hives as a natural wax.
 Worker bees secrete wax from glands on their abdomen and use it to build the familiar honeycomb structure.
-Beeswax has been used historically for a variety of purposes like candle-making, as a preservative coating, and in cosmetics.
+Beeswax has been used historically for a variety of purposes, like candle-making, as a preservative coating, and in cosmetics.

 In skin care, beeswax acts as an occlusive – meaning it forms a protective barrier that locks in moisture.
 This helps hydrate and soften the skin.
 Beeswax also has natural antibacterial, anti-inflammatory, and anti-aging benefits that make it effective for healing and caring for skin.